cmrazek/DkTools/README.md

 - Fixed problem with code analysis warnings when calling widthof() with an uninitialized variable.
 - Added support for using constants with #warndel and #warnadd.
 - Fixed infinite loop in code analysis 'in' operator parsing.
+- Code analysis warnings that have an empty span will now show the squiggle on the entire line.

 **Version 1.6.6 Changes:**
 - Added support for the new 'in' operator.